 - Press firmly into the bottom of the prepared tin.
 Place in the fridge while you make the filling

-- Finely chop the chocolate, place it in a bowl and set aside.
+- FOR THE CHOCOLATE GANACHE (once the cheesecake has cooled at least 2 hours)Finely chop the chocolate, place it in a bowl and set aside.

-- Pour the cream over the chocolate, making sure to completely cover it and then don’t touch it for 5 minutes.
+- Pour the cream over the chocolate, making sure to completely cover it and then don’t touch it for 1 minute.
 Stir until you have a smooth glossy ganache.

 This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.